– We have consistently high expectations of behaviour throughout the school.

 - Boundaries are reset.

 - Learner is asked to reflect on their next step.
-Again they are reminded of their previous conduct/attitude/learning.
+They are reminded of their previous conduct/attitude/learning.

 - Learner is given a final opportunity to reengage with the learning / follow instructions

-The child will be asked to take some time to think about their behaviour.
-‘Time Out’ will take place either in the classroom or in a different room.
+The child will be asked to take some time to think about their behaviour and the adult will tell the child the consequence of their behaviour choice.
+A ‘Time Out’ may take place either in the classroom or in a different room.
 In general, three minutes should be enough time for the child to consider their actions and how they need to change their behaviour.
 If a child needs time out from learning, the class teacher may decide that the child then needs to complete the missed learning time at morning or lunchtime break.
 It will be explained to the child that they are missing time from their break as they missed time from their learning due to their behaviour choices.